VivekCR7/TEST/Soft-Skill/SOA.md

 * **High overhead:** A validation of input parameters of services is done whenever services interact this decreases performance as it increases load and response time.
 * **High investment:** A huge initial investment is required for SOA.
 * **Complex service management:** When services interact they exchange messages to tasks. the number of messages may go in millions.
-It becomes a cumbersome task to handle a large number of messages.
+It becomes a lumpsum task to handle a large number of messages.

 <br>